Carlos Correa Player Props: Twins vs. Guardians

 Carlos Correa At The Plate

-- Correa has five doubles, a triple, four home runs and 13 walks while batting .206.
+- Correa has five doubles, a triple, four home runs and 13 walks while hitting .198.

+- In 55.2% of his 29 games this season, Correa has picked up at least one hit.
+He's also had five multi-hit games.

-- Correa has driven in a run in nine games this year (32.1%), including four games with more than one RBI (14.3%).
-He has also driven home three or more of his team's runs in one contest.
+- In nine games this year (31.0%), Correa has picked up an RBI, and in four of those games (13.8%) he had more than one.
+He has also driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.